 Recently, someone approached to me in Reddit asking me if I had any general advice for an “first time | entry-level | junior DevOps Engineer”

-While I disagree on that request beacuse I believe that:
+While I disagree on that request because I believe that:

 - DevOps is not a role, but a culture inside an organization